ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 ==Past Experience

 I’ve been doing Android development since my first year.
 My first project was a Home Automation app to control LED lights using our mobile phone(Raspberry Pi behaving as a server)that I built in a hackathon.
 After that, I had started making apps for my learning purpose.
-Apart from the prototypes, I had also developed 2 apps that are in Google Play.
+Apart from the prototypes, I had also developed 2 apps that are on Google Play.

 **Spectrum'18:**
 I had developed this app for our departmental fest of electronics engineering (Spectrum).
 It has features like login, OTP verification using the phone number, Show list of events day wise, register for events, send notification for events.